-The reason why \Greedy does not guarantee finding an optimal solution to \PPSM is that at iteration $i$ {\em we fix} the positions of wildcards based on solution $K_1\cup\cdots \cup K_{i-1}$.
-Since $\tau=\cO(1)$, the time complexity of \Greedy is $\cO((N+N^{\tau/3})\ell)$: each iteration takes time $\cO(N+N^{\tau/3})$ by Theorem~\ref{the:kWMDM}, and then there are no more than $\lceil \ell/\tau \rceil=\cO(\ell)$ iterations.
-The space complexity of \Greedy is $\cO(N)$.
-The hypergraph $H=(V,E)$ used in the implementation of Theorem~\ref{the:kWMDM} has edges of size up to $k$.
-If every string in $\mathcal{D}$ has more than $k$ mismatches with $q$, all edges in $H$ have size larger than $k$.
-In this case, we preprocess $H$, removing selected nodes and edges from it, so that it has at least one edge of size up to $k$ and then apply \Greedy. \subparagraph{Hypergraph Preprocessing.} Let us now complete the algorithm by describing the hypergraph preprocessing.
-We want to ensure that hypergraph $H=(V,E)$ has at least one edge of size up to $k$ so that \Greedy can be applied.
-To this end, if there is no edge of size up to $k$ at some iteration, we add some nodes into the partial solution with the following heuristic.
-We assign a score $s(u)$ to each node $u$ in $V$ using the function:
+The reason why \Greedy does not guarantee finding an optimal solution to \PPSM is that at iteration $i$ {\em we fix} the positions of wildcards based on solution $K_1\cup\cdots \cup K_{i-1}$, whereas some of those positions might not belong to the global optimal solution.